hanicinecm/pygmol/docs/doc_equations.rst

 ``Equations`` Documentation
 ***************************

+**Initial note**: Everything discussed in this documentation page is *effectively hidden* to any ``pygmol`` user, as it is happening under the hood of the global model.
+But as the ``Equations`` class forms a heart of the model, any future improvements of the model will need to go through the equations.
+Therefore this short introduction might benefit my future self, or any future developers of the package.

 The ``pygmol.abc.Equations`` is the abstract base class (ABC) to be inherited from (or the interface mirrored) by *concrete* equations class used by the global ``pygmol.model.Model``.